 podcast episode with speaker Fred Schenkelberg

 When fitting a line or curve to data, it’s a model.
-When modeling it worth remembering the George Box quote, “Essentially all models are wrong, but some are useful.”
+When modeling, it is worth remembering the George Box quote, “Essentially all models are wrong, but some are useful.”
 Yet, how do we separate a useful model from one that isn’t useful?
-One step in finding a useful regression model is to consider the residuals.
+One step in finding a helpful regression model is to consider the residuals.
 BTW: Weibull analysis is another term for regression analysis.

-Let’s explore what residuals are, where they come from, and how to evaluate them to detect if the fitted line (model) is adequate or not.
+Let’s explore what residuals are, where they come from, and how to evaluate them to detect whether the fitted line (model) is adequate.
 Not checking or using a poor model is a recipe for major errors when making decisions.
 Checking residuals is one step to validating a model, yet it’s quick and easy to accomplish.

 This Accendo Reliability webinar was originally broadcast on 10 May 2022.

 To view the recorded video, visit the webinar page.

 How do I Control a Process That Trends Naturally Due to Tool Wear? article